Land requisition in China

-Forced eviction in the People's Republic of China refers to the practice of involuntary land requisitions from the citizenry or resident, typically in order to make room for development projects.
+Land requisition in the People's Republic of China refers to the practice of involuntarily requisitioning land from a citizen or resident, typically in order to make room for development projects.
 In some instances, government authorities work with private developers to seize land from villagers, with compensation below the market price.
 In many cases, they are also offered alternative housing instead of or on top of monetary compensation.
 Forced evictions are particularly common in rural areas, and are a major source of unrest and public protest.
-By some estimates, up to 65 percent of the 180,000 annual mass conflicts in China stem from grievances over forced evictions.
+By some estimates, up to 65 percent of the 180,000 annual "mass incidents" stem from grievances over forced evictions.
 Some citizens who resist or protest the evictions have reportedly been subjected to harassment, beatings, or detention.

 The rate of forced evictions has grown significantly since the 1990s, as city and county-level governments have increasingly come to rely on land sales as an important source of revenue.
 In 2011, the Financial Times reported that 40 percent of local government revenue comes from land sales.
 Guan Qingyou, a professor at Tsinghua University, estimated that land sales accounted for 74 percent of local government income in 2010.